filipmacek/Movement/README.md

 ### Description

-This project is part of my master-thesis, which you can check [here](https://github.com/filipmacek/master-thesis).
+This project is part of my master thesis, which you can check [here](https://github.com/filipmacek/master-thesis).

-Mobile Android app is digital twin for users within our ecosystem `Movement`.
+Mobile Android app is a digital twin for users within our ecosystem `Movement`.
-It helps user with execution of routes and generates location data as user moves.
+It helps the user execute routes and generates location data as the user moves.
-After the user registers on web app, smart contract writes data about user registration on blockchain.
+After the user registers on the web app, smart contract writes data about user registration on a blockchain.
-Then user can access mobile app with username and password he specified in registration form.
+Then the user can access the mobile app with the username and password specified in the registration form.
-Also, to get location data, user need to give permission to Android app.
+Also, to get location data, the user needs to give permission to the Android app.
-At startup, application connects with  Infura RPC endpoint to Ethereum testnet Kovan and takes all the data it needs for successfully initialization.
+At startup, the application connects with  Infura RPC endpoint to Ethereum testnet Kovan and takes all the data it needs for successful initialization.
-After the user enters his username and password, app checks if data matches with data it got from smart contract.
+After the user enters his username and password, the app checks if data matches with data it got from smart contract.
-If username and two times hashed password matches, app confirms identity of user and gives him permission to enter into new Android fragment that will act as dashboard.
+If the username and two times hashed password match, the app confirms identity of the user and permits him to enter into a new Android fragment that will act as a dashboard.

-On dashboard view has are 3 different tabs.
+On dashboard view are three different tabs.

 #### Routes
 List of all the available routes with start and end location points, status and descriptions.
-User can press `INFO` button to check on Google Maps where these two points are.
+Users can press the `INFO` button to check where these two points are on Google Maps.
-If the wants to start this route, he will press `ACCEPT`
+If he wants to start this route, he will press `ACCEPT`

 #### Nodes
-It shows list of registered Chainlink nodes with api addresses and url endpoints so app knows where to send location data.
+It shows a list of registered Chainlink nodes with API addresses and URL endpoints, so the app knows where to send location data.
-These nodes are EC2 servers running in Aws cloud.
-If it's responding to pings, we will show green box with connected state.
+These nodes are EC2 servers running on Aws cloud.
+If it responds to pings, we will show a green box with a connected state.

 #### Account
-It show personal data about user and its routes.
+It shows personal data about users and their routes.

 ***

-Here on first picture, there are three routes, with all metadata and status.
-Some of them are avaiable to users to completed, but some of them are already completed.
+Here in the first picture, there are three routes, with all metadata and status.
+Some of them are available to users to complete, but some of them are already completed.
-On the second picture we could see two nodes or linux servers that act as `DataAdapter` for our Chainlink nodes.
+In the second picture, we could see two nodes or Linux servers that act as `DataAdapter` for our Chainlink nodes.
-Each nodes has IP address, endpoint and oracle address of corresponding Chainlink oracle contract.
+Each node has an IP address, endpoint, and oracle address of the corresponding Chainlink oracle contract.
-The goal was to simulate decentralized oracle network with these two nodes.
+The goal was to simulate a decentralized oracle network with these two nodes.

 <p align='center'>